Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 Versatile 2-in-1 setup: Both variants belong to Dyson’s cordless vacuum line that offers a lot of versatility and cleaning performance.
 The versatility part comes from the removable wand and interchangeable tools that make this usable as a handheld or stick vacuum.

-I’ve seen tests done at other blogs that say the V6 did not perform as well on bare floor as the V7.
+I’ve seen tests done at other blogs that say the V6 did not perform as well on hard floor as the V7.

 But here’s the thing, the tool that they used on the V6 is the older version direct drive cleaning head that isn’t designed to pick up as well on bare floor.
 It isn’t an apple to apple comparison.